 Reprinted from:"William Osler" in: McGill Medical Luminaries.
 Edited by Edward H. Bensley.
 (Osler Library Studies in the History of Medicine, Number 1.)
 Montréal, Osler Library,1990.

-For those using a McGill authenticated computer, you can see a complete digitised version of the Bibliotheca Osleriana, the printed catalogue of Sir William Osler's Library.
-The collections of the Osler Library have now grown from the approximately eight thousand books donated by Sir William to a collection of aproximately 90 000 volumes, to which aproximately one thousand volumes are added each year.
-Catalogue records for all the printed material in the Library are available on McGill University's online Catalogue.
+A digitized version of the Bibliotheca Osleriana, the printed catalogue of Sir William Osler's Library, is freely available.
+The Bibliotheca is a valuable resource in understanding Osler's conception of medical history, both in the organization of his collection and the introductory material.
+Additional information about the collection is provided by the editors of the catalogue, which was completed after his death.
+The Osler Library has grown from approximately eight thousand books donated by Sir William to a collection of over 100 000 volumes, and is being added to continually.
+Catalogue records for all material in the Library are available on McGill University's online catalogue.

 WWW sites with extensive material by or about Sir William Osler